 Expert instructors get to know you and guide you through the entire 12-week course.
 If you haven’t taken an online course before, you might imagine that “online” means working in isolation, but not so!
 Your dedicated teacher trainer has an M.A. in TESOL, years of experience teaching in diverse contexts, and expertise in online learning, so you feel connected from day one.

 The atmosphere of the online course is no accident, purposefully managed so that each individual feels valued for his or her unique perspective.
 For many, the online format can be an improvement over a classroom because when writing for online you have time to formulate your ideas and opinions related to the content before submitting them.
 Often students feel more confident sharing in this environment.
 You might, too!

 “I’m not very technical.
 Will I have trouble with the class being online?”

-Our learning platform is simple!
+Our learning platform is simple to use!